Board Of Regents For Higher Education

 The Student Grievance Committee hears complaints and grievances of students regarding any problem pertaining to student life and development and makes recommendations for resolving substantiated problems.

-This committee serves in an advisory capacity to the Vice Chancellor for Student Affairs and works with the SGA to evaluate and recommend policies relating to student activities, student organizations, cultural events, and intramural athletics.
-The committee is also charged with the responsibility for implementing policies and activities that enhance student participation in organizations, activities, and intramurals.
+This committee serves in an advisory capacity to the Vice Chancellor for Student Affairs and works with the SGA to evaluate and recommend policies relating to student activities, student organizations, and cultural events.
+The committee is also charged with the responsibility for implementing policies and activities that enhance student participation in organizations and activities.

 Delgado Community College Foundation was organized in the early 1980s.
 The Foundation is comprised of a distinguished cross-section of business men and women from the New Orleans metropolitan area who provide guidance and support to the mission of the College.